How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Introduction

 \section{Introduction}

-Metric learning is a popular and often state-of-the-art proposal-free technique for instance segmentation in the biomedical domain~\cite{merhof2019instance,de2017semantic,kulikov2020instance,lee2019learning,lee2017superhuman,novotny2018semi,rumberger2020probabilistic}.
+Metric learning is a popular proposal-free technique for instance segmentation that often yields state-of-the-art results, particularly in applications from the biomedical domain for which proposal-based techniques do not apply~\cite{merhof2019instance,de2017semantic,kulikov2020instance,lee2019learning,lee2017superhuman,novotny2018semi,rumberger2020probabilistic}.
 In discord with its empirical success, numerous works from the computer vision community have noted a theoretical deficiency of metric learning for instance segmentation, namely that same-looking objects cannot be distinguished by means of shift equivariant CNNs~\cite{liu2018intriguing,novotny2018semi}.
-Attempts at tackling this apparent deficiency include leveraging pixel coordinates or encodings of said as additional inputs or features~\cite{kulikov2020instance,neven2019instance,novotny2018semi,stringer2020cellpose}, or limiting the problem to distinguishing neighboring objects~\cite{merhof2019instance,kulikov2018instance}.
+Empirical attempts at tackling this apparent deficiency include leveraging pixel coordinates or encodings of said as additional inputs or features~\cite{kulikov2020instance,neven2019instance,novotny2018semi,stringer2020cellpose}, or limiting the problem to distinguishing neighboring objects~\cite{merhof2019instance,kulikov2018instance}, while related theoretical work is limited to discussions of shift equivariance properties of individual CNN layers like pooling~ \cite{azulay2018deep,scherer2010evaluation,zhang2019making} and upsampling~\cite{odena2016deconvolution}.

-However, while related work has discussed shift equivariance properties of individual CNN layers like pooling~ \cite{azulay2018deep,scherer2010evaluation,zhang2019making} and upsampling~\cite{odena2016deconvolution}, what is lacking to date is a comprehensive formal analysis of the shift equivariance properties of the encoder-decoder style CNNs typically employed for metric-learning-based instance segmentation, as well as an assessment of respective implications concerning the capacity of said CNNs to distinguish same-looking objects.
-In this paper, we prove that an encoder-decoder-style CNN with $l$ pooling layers and pooling factor $f$ is periodic-$f^l$ shift equivariant, and in consequence has the capacity to distinguish at most $f^{d\cdot l}$ instances of identical appearance in $d$-dimensional input images.
+What is thus lacking to date is a comprehensive formal analysis of the shift equivariance properties of the encoder-decoder style CNNs typically employed for metric-learning-based instance segmentation, as well as an assessment of respective implications concerning the capacity of said CNNs to distinguish same-looking objects.
+To this end, in this paper, we prove that an encoder-decoder-style CNN with $l$ pooling layers and pooling factor $f$ is periodic-$f^l$ shift equivariant, and in consequence has the capacity to distinguish at most $f^{d l}$ instances of identical appearance in $d$-dimensional input images.